mahjestic/JIHL/Application/src/reports/report2.md

 validates the file extension and content format to ensure security and parsing accuracy.
 If invalid, an error alert pop-up will be produced and the user will be prompted to reattempt.
-If valid, the CSV files will be scanned and mapped into a list of Students and a list of Courses, where the object fields are relative to the respective columns in each file being parsed.
+If valid, the CSV files will be scanned and mapped into a list of objects.Students and a list of objects.Courses, where the object fields are relative to the respective columns in each file being parsed.

-The list of Students will then be processed by a graduation priority algorithm.
+The list of objects.Students will then be processed by a graduation priority algorithm.
 From there, the list will go through the primary matching algorithm.
 After multiple loops, the optimal schedule will be chosen, represented by lists of students and courses both successfully and unsuccessfully matched.
 These lists will be mapped to two CSV files with student and course data and assignments displayed in a similar format to those that were received.
 The CSV files will then be returned and displayed to the user in the pop-up window with the user capability to download and save them.

 ## Student-Course Algorithm Explanation